 Depending on politicians to fix this problem isn’t the answer.
 Waiting on the government to establish programs will only constitute a temporary bandaid.
 And sitting back hearing many of our civil rights leaders give speeches and portray a victim mentality simply won’t work.

 What we need to do as a society is to create our own programs that will teach positive self-esteem and self-worth.
 We can’t stop there.
 As African-Americans, we must encourage our younger generation to start businesses that will create employment opportunities and leave legacies to be passed down from generation to generation.
 We must register people to vote and vote on issues.
 So many people complain about the injustice within communities, but fail to get involved within their communities.
+Whilst there are some celebrities vocalizing this issue on social media, we can still make our voices heard too.
+Whether it’s posting something on your Facebook or making an Instagram story to publicize this issue further, we can all do our part to bring attention to this cause.
+Alternatively, some people might want to start social media accounts dedicated solely to this issue, they can always get themselves started with some free instagram followers to make the page look bigger, encouraging others to follow it.
+The more we all do, the more we can encourage the younger generations.

 Fifty years after Selma, we cannot simply stay one-sided on issues.
 Look around to see who cares about our needs and who is willing to stand to make a difference.
 The Republican Party (the majority of their leaders) failed to converge on Selma over the weekend and yet they want African-Americans to see them as a party of the people.
 And yet there are many Democrats who like to shout about voting rights but remain silent about issues affecting African-Americans such as the prison industrial complex and high unemployment.